Las Vegas Therapist

 I offer sessions in our Las Vegas (Summerlin) office and online throughout Nevada.
 Whether you’re in Las Vegas, Reno, Pahrump, Henderson, or anywhere in between, I’d love to support you.
 Weekend sessions are also available.

 I’m unable to accept insurance, but offer an affordable rate of $75 per session.
-A reduced rate my also be available to those who qualify.
+This rate applies to both individual and couples work.

 Who I am and how I got here